dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlRole/README.md

 is set to `'Absent'`.
 The resource also manages members in both built-in and user created server roles.

+When the target role is sysadmin, SA wil not be removed from this role.

 For more information about server roles, please read the below articles.

 * [Create a Server Role](https://msdn.microsoft.com/en-us/library/ee677627.aspx)